-$\circ~$ Embedded tables within a table are NOT allowed.
+${\odot}\,$ Embedded tables within a table are NOT allowed.

-(d) Formatting O&M J-sheets:
+(3) Formatting O&M J-sheets (automated or manual - reference the O&M Appendix for the applicable templates):

 • Use regular Arial 10 font, automatic line height, line spacing of 1, and margins of 1 inch top and bottom and 1 inch side margins.